Constant Montald: Collaboration

 Together with Jean Delville, Emile Fabry, Albert Ciamberlani, Emile Vloors and Omer Dierickx, Montald co-founded the group L'art monumental.
 This group promoted a decorative monumental style connected to architecture.
-Their most astounding project is the semicircle northern and southern galleries of the Jubelpark Complex.
+Their major project is the semicircle northern and southern galleries of the Jubelpark Complex.
 Montald drew six designs for the project, which were realized in mosaic in 1926 by a specialized construction company.
 In 1922, Montald painted another monumental canvas: "France and Belgium suckle their children on the Fount of Goodness and Justness".
 Driven by sympathetic feelings towards Belgium's allies in the First World War, Montald donated this work to France, which knighted him into the Legion of Honour.

 In 1934, Montald painted two decorative canvases for the reconstructed Leuven Theater's auditorium.
 One canvas (diam.
 9,25m) was mounted on the ceiling, the other (11,5m width and 2,25m high) above the stage.
 The latter is a two-part representation of, on one end, Apollo and the Muses and, on the other end, Orpheus mourning Eurydice.

 Royal Academy

 During his 37-year tenure (until 1932) at the Royal Academy of Fine Arts, Montald influenced many young students, René Magritte, Paul Delvaux, Jan De Cooman, Jean Maillard and Edgard Tytgat among them.

-On Juli 7th, 1934, Montald becomes a member of Royal Academy of Belgium.
+On 7 July 1934, Montald became a member of Royal Academy of Belgium.
 His last great decorative project, a mural on the graveyard wall of the Orval Abbey, was completed by his student Anto Carte.

 Death

-On 5 March 1944, Constant Montald, having become a widower in 1942, died of a stroke while leaving the tram.
+On 5 March 1944, Constant Montald, having become a widower in 1942, died of a stroke in Brussels while leaving the tram.
 His will stipulated a bi-annual award for monumental art, which was implemented in 1944.
 His heir and executor of his will, Jean Goffin, his wife's cousin, would later sell Montald's property (including his villa, park and gardens) to the town of Woluwe-Saint-Lambert.